blokadaorg/blokada/README.md

 ## Download

-If you just want to try out Blokada, [please follow this link to download it](http://blokada.org/#download).
+If you just want to try it out, please follow this link to [download Blokada](http://blokada.org/#download).
 If you want to help and get involved, kudos to you!
 Read on.

 ## Bugs and issues